Maxwell ‘groped teenage girl and told her she had great body for Epstein’

 Maxwell, 59, is accused of luring young girls to massage rooms to be molested by Epstein between 1994 and 2004.

-Carolyn told jurors she had been introduced to Epstein through Prince Andrew accuser Virginia Roberts.
+Carolyn told jurors she had been introduced to Epstein through Duke of York accuser Virginia Roberts – and said she was in the same room when Ms Roberts had sex with the disgraced financier.

 On Monday at the Federal court in the Southern District of New York the witness said Maxwell touched her breasts in Epstein’s massage room before telling her she had a “great body type”.